davetroiano/ak_docker_readme/aggregating-average/kstreams/README.md

 An aggregation in Kafka Streams is a stateful operation used to perform a "clustering" or "grouping" of values with the same key.
 An aggregation in Kafka Streams may return a different type than the input value.
 In our example here the input value is a `double` but the result is a `CountAndSum` object used later to determine a running average.
-You can also use windowing with aggregations to get discrete results per segments of time.
+You can also use windowing with aggregations to get discrete results for segments of time.

 ``` java annotate
  builder.stream(INPUT_TOPIC, Consumed.with(Serdes.String(), movieRatingSerde))